A1999-S/Web-Inventory-Application/README-NEW.txt

 --------------------------------------- Changes ---------------------------------

 ------------------------------------- IMPORTANT!!!!! -------------------------------------
-Database files are inside the main project folder "d287-java-frameworks".
+Database files are inside the main project folder in a file named "InventoryDatabase".
+It should load automatically.
-The location of the database files should NOT need to be changed as it is set to load from this folder without any modifications.
+If needed, A copy of the database files can be found inside a folder named "SpareDB".

 ## LINES 14 - 100 @ mainscreen.html (Part C)